vgadang/docker-jenkins/README.md

 ```

 ### Add additional jobs
-To add additional plugins, you can create a Dockerfile that has the following (assuming the jobs are in directory called 'jobs')
+To add additional plugins, you can create a Dockerfile that has the following (assuming the jobs are in directory called 'jobs').
+Build it and run the new image

 ```
 FROM docker.obi.aol.com/jenkins